babylonlabs-io/babylon/x/btccheckpoint/README.md

 ## Messages

-The BTC Checkpoint module primarily handles messages from vigilantes (also known as submitters or relayers).
+The BTC Checkpoint module primarily handles messages from the vigilante reporter.
 The message formats are defined in [proto/babylon/btccheckpoint/v1/tx.proto](proto/babylon/btccheckpoint/v1/tx.proto.).
-The message handlers are likely defined in a file similar to [ x/btccheckpoint/keeper/msg_server.go](x/btccheckpoint/keeper/msg_server.go).
+The message handlers are defined in [x/btccheckpoint/keeper/msg_server.go](x/btccheckpoint/keeper/msg_server.go).
 For more information on the SDK messages, refer to the [Cosmos SDK documentation on messages and queries](https://docs.cosmos.network/main/build/building-modules/messages-and-queries)
 ### MsgInsertBTCSpvProof

 `MsgInsertBTCSpvProof` is used by vigilante  to insert a new checkpoint into the store, which can be seen [here](https://github.com/babylonlabs-io/vigilante/blob/24da0381465249aa7b55be682a66e32cdaddc81b/types/btccheckpoint.go#L11).

 ```protobuf
 message MsgInsertBTCSpvProof {